jeanzii/NornNet/README.md

 - Use `main.js` to send user messages to `/chat` and append both user and bot messages to the DOM.
 - Implement a temporary backend response for testing (hardcoded echo).

-#### Phase 3A — Public AI Integration (Hugging Face)

-- Add a connector module that calls the Hugging Face Inference API using an API token stored in `.env`.
-- Implement request shaping and basic error handling (timeouts, retries, rate-limit backoff).

-#### Phase 3B — Private AI Integration (self-hosted)
+#### Phase 3 — Private AI Integration (self-hosted)

-- Choose a lightweight serving setup based on available hardware:
 - CPU-only machines: prefer quantized models (GGML / llama.cpp) or small transformer models.
-  - GPU machines: use `text-generation-inference`, `vLLM`, or a container running Transformers with Triton/accelerated stack.
-- Containerize a model server and expose an internal HTTP endpoint.
-The Flask app calls the internal endpoint instead of the external API.
+- Create a model server and expose an internal HTTP endpoint.
-- Secure the private server: mTLS / API key, and run behind nginx/Traefik; store keys in `.env` or a secret manager.
+- Secure the private server: mTLS / API key, and run behind an IIS server which runs waitress
 - Add support for streaming responses if the model server supports it.

 #### Phase 4 — Privacy, Logging & Data Handling